 Mark’s been running projects for most of his career, interfacing with clients, engineers, designers, and manufacturers from concept through launch, mainly in the bio-med space.
 He does the same for Bresslergroup, where he applies his extensive experience avoiding pitfalls and finding creative ways to accelerate the process.
 Before joining us he spent six years focused on medical device design and project management for Acumed and Trice Medical.
 He finds the most rewarding part of his job to be when one of his products fits so well into a user’s flow, it seems as though it evolved naturally.

-Mark earned his Bachelor of Science in Mechanical Engineering from Tufts University.
-When he’s not breaking stuff in unimaginable ways, he enjoys touring, mountain biking, tinkering, and adventuring around Portland, Oregon, where he heads up Bresslergroup’s new outpost.
+Mark earned his BS in Mechanical Engineering from Tufts University.
+When he’s not breaking stuff in unimaginable ways, he enjoys touring, mountain biking, tinkering, and adventuring around Portland, Oregon, where he heads up Bresslergroup’s Out West outpost.